wayne30691/wayne30691/README.md

 ---

+### WS Forecast Tracker
+A forecasting and publish-comparison application for monitoring changes across reporting versions.

+**Highlights**
+- Built a user-facing tool to compare publishes and identify changes quickly
+- Increased transparency in monthly forecast review and exception tracking
+- Demonstrated migration from legacy R Shiny logic to Python/Streamlit architecture

+**Tech**
+Python · Streamlit

+---

 ### T2 WS Transformation
 A Python-based transformation workflow that standardizes trade and reporting data for downstream analysis and monitoring.